For all your legal challenges...

-The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 came into force on 6 April 2017, introducing mandatory gender pay gap reporting on an annual basis for private and voluntary sector employers with 250 or more employees.
+To try to remedy this, the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 came into force on 6 April 2017.
+They introduced mandatory gender pay gap reporting on an annual basis for private and voluntary sector employers with 250 or more employees.

-Qualifying employers are required to compute and report on the difference in pay between 'relevant' male and female employees using data from a specific pay period that contains the relevant 'snapshot' date – which is 5 April – from 5 April 2017 onwards.
-Employers then have 12 months beginning with the relevant date in which to publish the information – i.e. the first report will be due no later than 4 April 2018.
+Under the Regulations, employers have been required to compute and report on the difference in pay between 'relevant' male and female employees using data from a specific pay period that contains the relevant 'snapshot' date – 5 April – from 5 April 2017 onwards.
+Employers then have 12 months beginning with the relevant date in which to publish the information.
+The latest deadline for private company employers with 250 or more employees to submit reports on gender pay was therefore April 2019, based on data as at the snapshot date of 5 April 2018.

 Employers are required to disclose the following information:

 When deciding whether or not the 250-employee threshold applies, employers should note that the Regulations use the definition of 'employee' as per Section 83 of the Equality Act 2010, whereby 'employment' includes employment under a contract of employment, a contract of apprenticeship or a contract personally to do work – i.e. workers.
 However, the employer is not required to include data for employees employed under a contract personally to do the work if they do not have, and it is not reasonably practicable for them to obtain, the relevant information.
 A 'relevant employee' is one who is employed on the snapshot date.
-Note, this now excludes partners in a firm (including in an LLP).
-Agency workers are to be included in the gender pay gap report of the agency with which they have a contract of employment.
+Note, this excludes partners in a firm (including in an LLP).

 The Regulations set out six steps to enable employers to calculate a relevant employee's hourly rate of pay and explain how to determine the number of working hours in a week.
 The calculations are based on the earnings of those employees in receipt of their 'ordinary' or 'full pay' on 5 April, not on actual pay as stated in the draft Regulations.
 Employees on reduced pay during the snapshot period are not included – for example a woman on maternity leave being paid less than her full salary.